Crewe Alexandra F.C.: Gresty Road

 Should the ground require expansion, the most likely change will be redevelopment of the Ice Cream Van Stand to become a two-tiered stand.
+In February 2023, the club announced plans to install 3,000 solar panels above spaces in the car park south of the main (Boughey) stand, with energy to be used to power the stadium or to bring in cash.

 Club identity

 Since the late 1890s, the main (home) Crewe playing strip has featured a red or predominantly red top, usually with white shorts (though red and black shorts have also been briefly adopted) and red socks.
 The team played in white shirts and blue shorts from 1886 to 1896, but have since played mainly in red and white.
 The red shirts earned the early nickname of the "Robins", though the club is more commonly referred to as the "Alex" or the "Railwaymen" (reflecting the club's railway works founders, the town's associations with the railway industry, and the club's proximity to Crewe railway station).

 Crewe's away colours have varied.
 Blue, white or blue-and-white shirts have been the most commonly adopted, but during the 21st century, the club has also occasionally played in other colours; black with a gold trim was adopted for the 2021–2022 season, then light and dark blue vertical stripes the following season.

 The town's crest appeared on the team's shirts in the 1958–59 season.
 This included a lion―associated with the Marquess of Crewe―holding a cogged wheel, a larger six-spoked railway wheel, and two wheatsheaves reflecting south Cheshire's agricultural connections.
-This was replaced in 1975 by a simpler badge with a lion holding a railway wheel―a motif borrowed from British Railways―on a circle containing the words 'Crewe Alexandra Football Club' arranged around a football.
+This was replaced in 1975 by a simpler badge with a lion holding a railway wheel―a motif borrowed from British Rail―on a circle containing the words 'Crewe Alexandra Football Club' arranged around a football.
 The current badge, adopted in 1998, features a lion perched on a football, encircled by a laurel and the club's name; it dropped the railway wheel, prompting some Crewe fans to demand the club "bring back the wheel".
 The club's mascot is also a lion: Gresty the Lion appears on matchdays and in other community activities.

-The current shirt sponsor is cereals supplier Mornflake―also based in Gresty Road―whose logo has appeared on the shirts since 2005, and is set to continue through to 2023–24.
+The longest-standing shirt sponsor was cereals supplier Mornflake―also based in Gresty Road―whose logo appeared on the shirts from 2005.
+In December 2023, Mornflake extended their shirt sponsorship, making it the longest continual agreement in the EFL, and October 2024 saw the 1,000th game since Mornflake's shirt sponsorship began.
+In April 2025, Whitby Morrison was announced as the club's new shirt sponsor, while Mornflake extended their ground naming rights sponsorship.